lloydarnold/global-event-persistor/scrapers/README.md

 IS_FIPS: 1 for FIPS, 0 for no FIPS.
 ENTRIES_CAP: cap the number of entries being classified and sent to the database.
 CATEGORY_CLASSIFY: true for category classification and false for no classification.
 Remove category based classification if processing large amounts of data is more important than the categories of that data.
+NEWS_CLASSIFY: true for fake news classification and false for no classification.
+Note that not all events will contain whether it is fake news or not (this can depend on URLs that cannot be searched).

 [google]
 ACCOUNT_FILE: name of the service account file for Google BigQuery. service-account-file.json is the default.